Elsayedaa/MLDAMS/readme.txt

 ----- the Tk class to create the main app window when the MLDAMS class is called.
 Upon calling
       the class, the base app window configurations are defined.
 This includes creating a template frame which will be taken as an argument for all other services that are initialized.
-The template frame is saved as an instance variabled called self.mainframe.
+The template frame is saved as an instance variable called self.mainframe.
       Then, the show_frame method (detailed in the methods section) is called on the StartPage class to raise the main page of the app.